-Now select the option Control Deviation and set the Deviation to 5 millimeters (0.005 as meter is the unit of the file) and the Smoothing intensity to High.
+Now select the option Control Deviation and set the Deviation to 5 millimeters and the Smoothing intensity to High.
 Then click Preview.
 With this option, we control the deformation; it means that the maximum distance between the two meshes (before / after) will be 5 millimeters.
-The global shape has been improved and compared to the previous smoothing.
-Sharp edges are less rounded.
+The global shape has been improved and compared to the previous smoothing, sharp edges are less rounded.

-43 without deviation control (on the left); with deviation control (on the right)
+44 without deviation control (on the left); with deviation control (on the right)